ming024/FastSpeech2/README.md

 As described in the paper, [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/)(MFA) is used to obtain the alignments between the utterances and the phoneme sequences.
 Alignments for the LJSpeech dataset is provided [here](https://drive.google.com/file/d/1ukb8o-SnqhXCxq7drI3zye3tZdrGvQDA/view?usp=sharing).
 You have to put the ``TextGrid.zip`` file in your ``hp.preprocessed_path/`` and extract the files before you continue.

-Then run the preprocessing sctipt by
+After that, run the preprocessing script by
 ```
 python3 preprocess.py
 ```